pay-rise

 The Retirement Cliff-Edge

 If you’re in the fortunate minority, maybe you can look forward to a final salary pension.
 If so, your expected future pension should increase by some percentage of your pay rise.
-Even so, by using any increase in disposable income for discretionary spending, you’ll find that you’ll have to reduce your discretionary spending once you retire.
+Even so, by using any increase in disposable income for discretionary spending, you may find that discretionary spending reduces once you retire.
 This is because only a proportion of your pay rise will translate into an increased pension.

 If you don’t have a final salary pension, then it’s even harder.
-If you spend all of your pay rise from now until retirement, then all of this extra discretionary spending will suddenly be lost once you retire.
+If you spend all of your pay rise from now until retirement, then this extra discretionary spending may no longer be available once you retire.

 Whole-Life Planning

 Nobody can predict the future with complete accuracy.
-However you have to make a trade-off between spending like there’s no tomorrow and spending the bare minimum for fear of running out of money after retirement.
+However there’s always a trade-off between spending like there’s no tomorrow and spending the bare minimum for fear of running out of money after retirement.
 This is not just retirement planning: it’s whole-life planning.

-Any time you get a pay rise, it’s a good time to revisit your whole-life planning.
+A pay rise can be a natural moment to revisit whole‑life planning.
 As an example, let’s say you’re only 2 years away from retirement.
 We’ll assume that you don’t have a defined benefit pension plan.
 If you get a pay rise of £5,000 per year after tax, then that’s worth only £10,000 in total, since you’ll only benefit from it for 2 years.
 Suppose your average life expectancy is 25 years.
 Then, looking at your whole life, your pay rise is worth only £400 per year.
-This means that it makes more sense to increase your discretionary spending by just £400 rather than by £5,000; the remainder should go into your retirement fund.
+This suggests that increasing discretionary spending by around £400, rather than £5,000, may align more closely with the long‑term impact of the pay rise; the unspent amount effectively contributes to retirement saving.

-The further away you are from retirement, the bigger the proportion of your pay rise that you can ‘safely’ spend.
-You typically want your discretionary spending pattern to be smooth, so that there’s no cliff-edge at retirement.
+The further away retirement is, the larger the proportion of a pay rise that can typically be spent without creating a sharp adjustment later.
+Many people prefer their discretionary spending pattern to be smooth, so that there’s no cliff-edge at retirement.
 Falling off a cliff is the worst, as it means you didn’t save enough while you were working.

 But if you over-save and under-spend, then you‘ll reach the bottom of a cliff at retirement, instead of falling off one.
 Suddenly you’ll be able to spend more than before you retired.
 The main problem with this is that it assumes that you’ll actually reach retirement, and that it will be a reasonably long one.
 Of course you hope for the best, but it’s possible that you might not live long enough to enjoy the money you’ve earned.